liyanasahir/hugo-blog/content/posts/new-roads.md

 By the time our short vacation ended and it was time to head back to work, the fog had found permanent residence here.
 The cold was a little too chilly for me to feel comfortable driving, so I started taking autos to work and back.

-While I blamed the cold at the time, I think my reluctance in taking out my scooty every day also had a lot to do with the lack of comfort I felt in driving in the roads of Gurgaon - and my lack of confidence was now couched in a convenient excuse, even if the only person judging mysel harshly for it was me.
+While I blamed the cold at the time, I think my reluctance in taking out my scooty every day also had a lot to do with the lack of comfort I felt in driving in the roads of Gurgaon - and my lack of confidence was now couched in a convenient excuse, even if the only person judging myself harshly for it was me.

 {{< figure align=center src="/media/rameshwaram.jpeg" caption="On the steps of Rameswaram Cafe, with Athira to split both in half.">}}